 - Additional Comfort: Protectors come in a wide variety.
 Some offer added quilting or fabric that adds a soft layer in between the mattress and the bedding.

 Mattress protectors come in a range of prices, some for less than $10 and others that cost hundreds (depending on size and functionality).

 Mattress pads keep the mattress top comfortable.
-They “pad” the mattress (people get it).
+Or, to put it even simpler, they “pad” the mattress.
 The pad typically covers the top surface of the mattress and lays in between a mattress (or mattress protector) and bedding.

-Here are some additional reasons people may consider a mattress pad:
+Below are some additional reasons people may consider a mattress pad.

 Mattress pads tend to be a little more expensive than mattress protectors but both can be found in a range of prices that fit most budgets.

 No, slepeers probably don’t need both a mattress protector and a mattress pad.
 There are some amazing mattress protectors and mattress pads on the market that do double duty and are able to offer both padded comfort and protection.

 Deciding which is best for someone should start with their priorities.
 Do they need to protect their mattress from frequent accidents or do they suffer from serious allergens?
 Consider a mattress protector.